Upgrade deadline: regular support ends 11 August 2026

 TL;DR

 Regular support for the Magento 2.4.6 line ends on 11 August 2026.
 After that: no security patches and no quality fixes, ever again, for that version.
-Your store keeps running — it just stops being defensible.
-For most stores the right move is an upgrade to Magento 2.4.8 (stable, supported to around April 2028, extension ecosystem mature), which typically takes 2–6 weeks — feasible if you start now.
+Your store keeps running.
+It just stops being defensible.
+For most stores the right move is an upgrade to Magento 2.4.8 (stable, supported to around April 2028, extension ecosystem mature), which typically takes 2–6 weeks, feasible if you start now.
 Magento 2.4.9 is the newer, longer-lived option but carries early-adopter risk while extension vendors catch up.
 This guide walks through both paths, the extension audit that decides your timeline, and what changes on the hosting side.

-What happens on 11 August 2026 — and what doesn't
+What happens on 11 August 2026, and what doesn't

 Let's start with what doesn't happen, because this is where end-of-life dates get misunderstood in both directions.
 On 12 August 2026, a Magento 2.4.6 store will look exactly as it did the day before.
 Pages load, checkout works, orders come in.
 Nothing switches off.
 Anyone telling you your store will "stop working" is scaremongering.

 What actually happens is quieter and, over time, worse.
-Under Adobe's published released-versions schedule, regular support for the Magento Open Source and Adobe Commerce 2.4.6 line — which originally shipped in March 2023 — ends on 11 August 2026.
+Under Adobe's published released-versions schedule, regular support for the Magento Open Source and Adobe Commerce 2.4.6 line, which originally shipped in March 2023, ends on 11 August 2026.
 From that date, Adobe publishes no further security patches and no quality fixes for 2.4.6.
 Every vulnerability discovered in the platform from that point on is fixed for supported versions and left open, permanently, on yours.

 That has two practical consequences beyond the obvious hacking risk.
-First, new CVEs published after end of life will never be fixed on 2.4.6 — the gap between your store and a patched store doesn't stay constant, it widens with every security bulletin Adobe releases.
+First, new CVEs published after end of life will never be fixed on 2.4.6: the gap between your store and a patched store doesn't stay constant, it widens with every security bulletin Adobe releases.
 Second, PCI DSS compliance expects the software handling cardholder data to be supported and patched.
 An ecommerce platform that can no longer receive security patches is a compliance problem as well as a security one, and it's the kind of thing acquirers and assessors ask about.

 So the honest framing is this: 11 August 2026 isn't the day your store breaks.
 It's the day your store starts silently accruing risk you can't patch away.
-The decision in front of you isn't whether to upgrade — it's which version to upgrade to, and whether you start now or under worse pressure later.
+The decision in front of you isn't whether to upgrade.
+It's which version to upgrade to, and whether you start now or under worse pressure later.

 First: check which version you're actually on